msafi/helium/README.md

 * `npm i` in `server/`
 * `grunt develop` in the root to start the server.
 Then load the app at `http://localhost:8000/`

 Even though the app will run locally, it'll still communicate with Amazon S3 to save and retrieve posts.
-Any saved posts or objects will get purged within 24 hours.
+Any saved posts or objects will get purged after 24 hours.

 You can also use `grunt test` to run unit tests or `grunt coverage` to both run unit tests and get a test coverage report.